Normal period pain or dysmenorrhea should be mild and respond to simple treatments like ibuprofen, zinc, or a dairy-free diet.

 Here are some simple nutritional strategies for normal period pain:

 Dairy-free diet.
-By avoiding normal cow’s dairy, you can avoid the inflammatory protein A1 casein, thereby reducing inflammation, histamine, and period pain.
+By avoiding normal cow’s dairy and its inflammatory protein A1 casein, you can reduce inflammation, histamine, and period pain.

 Magnesium.
 Taken daily, magnesium reduces menstrual cramps by reducing prostaglandins and relaxing the smooth muscle of the uterus.